 - Physiology and Biophysics

 Accordingly, the CCR provides a unique research environment for scientists with distinct backgrounds who have common interests in diseases of the heart and vasculature.
-In addition, the CCR facilitates interactions between its basic scientists and clinical researchers engaged in patient-oriented research.
+In addition, the CCR facilitates interactions between basic scientists and clinicians engaged in patient-oriented research.
 The CCR also supports a cutting-edge Mouse Cardiovascular Phenotyping Core.

 - Cellular and molecular basis of heart failure